Our Hospitality: Production

 Roberts suffered a stroke on set during shooting.
 After a short hospital stay in Reno, he returned to finish his role but died of another stroke a few months later.
-Keaton, who never used a stunt double, nearly drowned in the Truckee River while filming one of his stunts: In a scene in river rapids, his restraining wire broke and he fell into the rocky river.
-It took ten minutes for the crew to find him face down and immobile on a riverbank.
+Keaton, who never used a stunt double, nearly drowned in the Truckee River while filming one of his stunts: In a scene in river rapids, his restraining wire broke and he fell into the rocky river.It took ten minutes for the crew to find him face down and immobile on a riverbank.
 He recovered but he decided to shoot the rest of the river scene on a set in Los Angeles.
 He also shot a waterfall scene on a set using miniature scenery.
-However, he did perform the dangerous stunt where his character swings from a rope to the waterfall.
-He cast his fourteen-month-old son, Buster Keaton Jr., to play a baby version of himself in the film's prologue.
+However, he did perform the dangerous stunt where his character swings from a rope to the waterfall.He cast his fourteen-month-old son, Buster Keaton Jr., to play a baby version of himself in the film's prologue.
 The bright film lights irritated the infant's eyes and he had to be removed from the set.

 Our Hospitality is the only film to feature three generations of the Keaton family: Buster, his father Joe, and his infant son.
 Keaton's wife Natalie was pregnant with their second child during filming, and late in the production she had to be filmed in ways that concealed her growing size.

+Music

+In 2018, the Dallas Chamber Symphony commissioned composer Scott Glasgow to write a musical score for Our Hospitality, which premiered during a concert screening at Moody Performance Hall on October 13, 2018 with Richard McKay conducting.